All Parts Are Welcome Support Circle

 Committment to Participation

 Live participation is a must.
 Because enrollment is limited and to promote group cohesion, please only join us if you can make all sessions.
-I add additional groups when there is interest, so get in touch if you'd like to try a different time.
+I start new groups frequently when there is interest, so get in touch if you'd like to join at a different time.

 For privacy reasons, these sessions are not recorded.